 Your Castle ESC is warranted for one (1) year from date of purchase to be free from manufacturing and component defects.
 This warranty does not cover damages caused to your motor or controller from abuse.
-Abuse includes, but is not limited to, incorrect wiring, over-voltage, overloading, improper gearing, improper motor selection, incorrect controller settings, insufficient batteries, or inadequate connectors.
+Abuse includes, but is not limited to, incorrect wiring, over- voltage, overloading, improper gearing, improper motor selection, incorrect controller settings, insufficient batteries, or inadequate connectors.

-If you have any questions, comments, or wish to return your Castle ESC for warranty or non-warranty repair or replacement, please visit www.castlecreations.com/repairs before contacting us directly.
+If you have any questions about our warranty policies, or wish to return your Castle ESC for warranty or non-warranty repair or replacement, please visit https://home.castlecreations.com/warranty-and-service to learn more or to initiate a warranty or non-warranty return.